Goodnessmbakara/xonora/README.md

   - If you see "Canister not found", make sure you deployed II and are using the correct canister ID.
 - **Canister import errors?**
   - Run `dfx generate` to regenerate canister bindings if you change the backend interface.
+- **Environment variable errors?**
+  - Check that all required `VITE_*` variables are set for production
+  - Verify canister IDs are correct and accessible

 ---